Preaload Image

 If you are not able to donate this amount and are still keen to do the course, please do seva at your place of residence and send us a request at info@discoveratma.com

-Zoom link – You will receive the zoom link for all sessions of the course by 14th October only.
+Zoom link – You will receive the zoom link for all sessions of the course and a soft copy of the text – Sri Nataraja Stotram by 2nd March only.

-You will also receive the video playlist link only after the first video is uploaded.
+You will also receive the link to the video playlist on 4th March.
 Recordings will be uploaded within 12 hours of the session.

 How does one register?

-To register please fill up the form here – https://forms.gle/bSzQ72uRtzy4CZfM6
+Please fill up this form here – https://forms.gle/KzpGFU48WzL93koGA

-Thank you and let us make the most of Navaratri by offering our sadhana to Devi.
+Thank you and let us make the most of this Mahashivaratri by offering our sadhana to Bhagavan Shiva.

 Gita Amrtam Course